exogee-technology/graphweaver/docs/authentication-provider-framework.md

 This method may require an allowable CORS or custom domain configuration.
 It works using direct `POST` calls to a specific endpoint.

-Also, this only works if we have prior access to a database of users and associated connection types (email addresses or phone numbers).
+Also, this only works if we have prior access to a Users entity holding associated connection types (email addresses or phone numbers).

 There are two ways to implement this.
 The simplest is for the PM to redirect to an external page where the unauthenticated user performs login and handles the SMS or email code or magic link, then the external page arranges for the token to be transmitted back to the PM for forwarding to GW.